Cardiff School of Art & Design>Courses>Graphic Design & Communication - BA (Hons) Degree

 Employability & Careers

+Whilst your learning is designed to develop you into a rounded and capable designer and intellectual, your curriculum is similarly structured with your potential in mind.
 As such, the emphasis that will have been placed upon your work ethic, both creatively and academically, is matched with significant focus on real world experience; from building contacts and undertaking placements to live briefs and, should you choose to do so, support in forming your own business.

 The course has excellent relationships with the Welsh and London design communities as well as with research and cultural partners.
-Our graduates are in prominent design positions worldwide and are responsible for graphic design output in an expanse of cultural, social, technological, political and environmental contexts.
+Our students have been recognised within international design competition briefs, winning awards and commendations from Creative Conscience, D&AD, ISTD and RSA.

 You can elect to take a route through your second and final years of studies where you can engage with businesses or prepare to launch your own for the moment you graduate.
 In your final year, rather than submit a dissertation, you have the option of devising a detailed business plan.